 6) Use coupons – Most big chain craft stores post weekly coupons in the paper or online for up to 40% off an item.
 For my wedding, my mom made weekly trips to Hobby Lobby to purchase 1 package of votives in candleholders until we had enough.

-7) Use everything – Pretend you are a Native American who hunted down a buffalo.
-Every part of that craft supply can be useful, you just have to put your thinking cap on.
+7) Use everything – Every part of that craft supply you just bought can be useful, you just have to put your thinking cap on.

 8) Steal shamelessly – No, I am not advocating shoplifting.
 Steal IDEAS!
 Take the time to surf the web or flip through all those beautiful wedding magazines for ideas.